 Anin Luo is an intellectual historian interested in the intersection of science and politics.
 Her research lies between the history and philosophy of the life and medical sciences, legal and international history, and environmental history.
-She specializes in twentieth-century Europe and maintains research interests in twentieth-century China.
+She specializes in twentieth-century Europe from a transnational and international perspective.

 Anin received her BA in History and Molecular Biophysics & Biochemistry from Yale University and her MPhil in History and Philosophy of Science from the University of Cambridge, where she was a Gates Cambridge Scholar.